YouTransactor-SAS/mPOS-SDK-IOS/README.md

   didProgress: { state: ServiceState in
     // your code here
   },
-  didFinish: { success: Bool in
+  didFinish: { (success: Bool, paymentContext: PaymentContext) in
     // your code here
   }
 )